Lorene Scafaria: Career

 In 2012, the "Fempire" (a trio of writers consisting of Scafaria and her close friends Diablo Cody and Liz Meriwether) received the Athena Film Festival Award for Creativity and Sisterhood.
 Scafaria wrote the Iraq War docudrama Sweet Relief for Paramount Pictures and The Mighty Flynn, a spec script which she set up at Warner Brothers.
-She also wrote the film Man and Wife, which Gabriele Muccino is attached to direct.
+She also wrote the film Man and Wife, which had Gabriele Muccino attached to direct.

 During the 2007–2008 Writers Guild of America strike, Scafaria recorded an album called Garden Party, featuring original songs she sang and played on the piano.
 The 2009 film Whip It! features her song "28" in the closing credits.
 She released her second album, Laughter and Forgetting, in April 2010.

 In 2009, Mandate Pictures bought Scafaria's script Seeking a Friend for the End of the World, a romantic comedy focusing on a man's quest for a meaningful connection during the apocalypse.
 It was the first film Scafaria also directed, and was released in June 2012.
 In an interview, she said, "Two people at the end of the world—all the chaos that's around them that they're sort of wheeling through—and obviously some people are just mowing their lawn and other people are doing heroin... but there's something to me that becomes even more romantic, and that's what I was excited to explore and see.
 I love relationships.
 I love intimate stories about people; whether it's a guy and a girl or whatever it is, I like intimate stories of people and how they relate to each other."

 In 2015, Scafaria wrote and directed the comedy-drama film The Meddler.
 The film tells the story of a mother and daughter trying to move on with life after the loss of their husband and father.
-Scafaria told the New York Times, "There's a reason that it's all from [the daughter] Marnie's perspective because I never wanted to get a break from her.
+Scafaria told The New York Times, "There's a reason that it's all from [the daughter] Marnie's perspective because I never wanted to get a break from her.
 More than anything I wanted it to inspire empathy from people who might find themselves in this situation, whether it's through loss or some other circumstance that creates strife.
 Once I started showing people the script, that there was something so relatable about being the adult child of someone and trying to stay best friends."